Discover Trends & Technology

 How small businesses are embracing AI

-Pop culture portrays AI as a futuristic tool embodied by robots, but "robot" and "AI" aren't interchangeable.
-R2-D2 and C-3PO are robots because they have physical bodies, or hardware.
-Importantly, they also have AI—software that allows them to think, talk, and calculate the odds of Han Solo crashing into an asteroid.
+Pop culture often portrays Artificial Intelligence (AI) as a futuristic tool embodied by robots.
+Think of R2-D2 and C-3PO in Star Wars—they have AI, or software that allows them to think, talk, and calculate the odds of Han Solo crashing into an asteroid.

 Programs like Amy learn with experience thanks to neural networks, artificial “brains" with structures that mimic ours.
 These "brains" have interconnected processing units that not only analyze discrete points of data, but also the relationships among them.